IntelliTect/Coalesce/docs/stacks/agnostic/generation.md

 ## Generated Code

-Coalesce has the option of two front-end stacks - either [Knockout](https://knockoutjs.com/), or [Vue](https://vuejs.org/).
-The Vue-based stack is the current focus of all development efforts against Coalesce going forward - the Knockout stack is effectively in maintenance-only mode.

-For either stack, Coalesce will generate a variety of different kinds of code for you:
+Coalesce will generate a full vertical stack of code for you:

 ### Server-side C#